Non-trivial Solutions of $Aa^p+Bb^p=Cc^3$ over Number Fields

 In this section, we will prove Theorem \ref{thm:sample}.
-Lifting mod $p$ eigenforms to complex ones is guaranteed by Proposition \ref{lifting of forms} which states that there is a constant $B(\mathfrak{N})$ such that, for any $p>B(\mathfrak{N})$, all weight-two, mod $p$ eigenforms lift to complex ones.
+Recall that Proposition \ref{lifting of forms} states that there is a constant $B(\mathfrak{N})$ such that, for any $p>B(\mathfrak{N})$, all weight two, mod $p$ eigenforms lift to complex ones.
+Therefore, lifting mod $p$ eigenforms to complex ones is guaranteed when $p>B(\mathfrak{N})$.

 The main point of the proof is to make this bound explicit for the fields considered in Theorem \ref{thm:sample}.
 The procedure and the theoretical background behind this lifting argument are explained at the beginning of Section 5 of \cite{IKO2} and we refer the reader there to avoid repetition.